Kinda Girl You Are

 "Kinda Girl You Are" is a song by English indie rock band Kaiser Chiefs, taken from their fourth studio album The Future Is Medieval (2011).
 It was released in the United Kingdom as a digital download on 28 October 2011.

 Music video

 A music video to accompany the release of "Kinda Girl You Are" was first released onto YouTube on 1 November 2011 at a total length of two minutes and fifty-one seconds.
-It depicts the antics of a girl gang consisting of lookalikes of Beyoncé, Lady Gaga, and Britney Spears.
+Directed by Dan Sully, it depicts the antics of a girl gang consisting of lookalikes of Beyoncé, Lady Gaga, and Britney Spears.
 The band members are featured only briefly, in a car that stops next to the car the three women are in.